-Statement Regarding Effect of Resolution Under Special Business:
+Special Business:

-9. Proposed Retention of Independent Director
+2. Ordinary Resolution 5 - Proposed Retention of Independent Director

-The proposed Ordinary Resolution 5, if passed, will allow Mr. Choong Shiau Yoon to be retained and continue acting as Independent Director to fulfil the requirements of Paragraph 3.04 of Bursa Malaysia Securities Berhad's Main Market Listing Requirements and in line with the Practice No. 4.2 of the Malaysian Code of Corporate Governance 2017 ("MCCG").
-The full detail of the Board's justification and recommendations for the retention of Mr Choong Shiau Yoon is set out on page 30 of the Board's Corporate Governance Overview Statement in the Annual Report 2020.
+The proposed Ordinary Resolution 5, if passed, will allow Mr. Choong Shiau Yoon to be retained and continue acting as Independent Director to fulfil the requirements of Paragraph 3.04 of Bursa Malaysia Securities Berhad's Main Market Listing Requirements and in line with the Practice No. 4.2 of the Malaysian on Code of Corporate Governance 2017 ["MCCG 2017"] as well as Practice 5.3 of the Malaysian Code of Corporate Governance 2021 ("MCCG 2021").
+The full detail of the Board's justification and recommendations for the retention of Mr. Choong Shiau Yoon is set out on page 36 of the Board's Corporate Governance Overview Statement in the Annual Report 2021.

-The Board will be seeking shareholders' approval to retain Mr. Choong Shiau Yoon as an Independent Director by way of Ordinary Resolution passed through a two-tier voting procedure as recommended under Practice 4.2 of MCCG at the forthcoming AGM.
+The Board will be seeking shareholders' approval to retain Mr. Choong Shiau Yoon as an Independent Director by way of Ordinary Resolution passed through a two-tier voting procedure as recommended under Practice 4.2 of MCCG 2017 as well as Practice 5.3 of the MCCG 2021 at the forthcoming AGM.